andrewtdiz/FHIR-Specimens/README.md

 - [ ] Unit tests should be implemented to test React components.
 - [ ] Unit tests should test React component state changes.

+# Approach and Design

+As with any front-end application that must interface with an API, one of the most important features for code quality, maintainability, and testability is the separation of synchronous processes from asynchronous processes.
+With that in mind, the controller for this app is based on a carefully architectured dance between `specimenReducer`, `specimenContext`, and the `useEffect` hook, where the logic flows as follows:

+### specimenReducer

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).